-A presentation by the Chair and Colin Martin, Chief Executive, Tees, Esk and Wear Valleys (TEWV) NHS Foundation Trust.
-The presentation had been circulated with the papers for the meeting.
+A presentation by Amanda Bloor, Accountable Officer, North Yorkshire Clinical Commissioning Groups and Colin Martin, Chief Executive, Tees, Esk and Wear Valleys NHS Foundation Trust.

-The Chair introduced the presentation entitled One North Yorkshire: Working Better, Together - North Yorkshire Mental Health and Learning Disability Partnership Update Item and stated that she was proud of the work that had been undertaken.
+Amanda Bloor introduced the presentation entitled One North Yorkshire: Working Better, Together - North Yorkshire Mental Health and Learning Disability Partnership Update Item and stated that she was proud of the work that had been undertaken.